An introduction to axions and their detection: Axions in cosmology

 A very important question is whether the above considerations give any information on the axion mass, or range of masses, that are preferred for the axion to be a good DM candidate.
 Any such information would be precious to target experimental sensitivities.
 As explained above the predicted DM density depends on $m_a$, but, unfortunately, the rest of model-dependencies prevent from obtaining clear $m_a$ targets.

 In the pre-inflation models, Eq. (\ref{eqn:densityVRpre}) univocally links $m_a$ with the axion density $\Omega_A=\OmegaVR$ for a given initial value of the field $\theta_{i}$.
 If one requests that $\Omega_a$ equals the observed DM density, this would give a prescription on $m_a$, if it were not for the unknown value of $\theta_i$.
-As already mentioned, for a $\theta_{i} \sim 1$, we have $m_A\sim$ few $\mu$eV, but if we allow for different initial values, e.g. $\theta_{i} \in (0.3,3)$, correspond to a wider approximate range $m_A \in (10^{-6}-10^{-4})$ eV.
+As already mentioned, for a $\theta_{i} \sim 1$, we have $m_A\sim$ few $\mu$eV, but if we allow for different initial values, e.g. $\theta_{i} \in (0.3,3)$, they correspond to a wider approximate range $m_A \in (10^{-6}-10^{-4})$ eV.
 Even lower (or higher) finetuned values of $\theta_{i}$, something that could be justified by anthropic reasons~\cite{Tegmark:2005dy}, could lead to arbitrarily low values of $m_A$ (or as high as 10$^{-3}$ eV).
-The low mass scenario in sometimes called \textit{anthropic window}.

 In the post-inflation case, the uncertainty of an unknown $\theta_{i}$ is averaged away but the contribution of TDs to axion DM must be taken into account, and their calculation is complicated.
 As mentioned in the previous section, considerable uncertainty remains.
 A recent computation predicts a range for the $m_\A \sim (0.6-1.5)\times 10^{-4}$~eV~\cite{Hiramatsu:2012gg,Kawasaki:2014sqa}.
 Another study claims a more definite and lower prediction $m_A = 26.5 \pm 3.4$~$\mu$eV~\cite{Klaer:2017ond}.
-More recent work supports the high mass option, with $m_A \gtrsim 0.5$~meV (for KSVZ) and $m_A \gtrsim 3.5$~meV (for DSFZ)~\cite{Gorghetto:2020qws}.
+More recent work supports the high mass option, with $m_A \gtrsim 0.5$~meV (for KSVZ) and $m_A \gtrsim 3.5$~meV (for DFSZ)~\cite{Gorghetto:2020qws}.
 Arbitrarily encompassing all these results in a single range as a rough indication of the current uncertainty would give $m_A \in (0.02,4)$~meV for the post-inflation scenario.